ahbarnett/BIE3D/README.md

 Open MATLAB in the top level (`BIE3D`) directory, and run `bie3dsetup` to add all needed directories to your path.

-Test by running `testall` which currently tests Laplace quadratures on a torus, and should produce lots of error outputs close to machine precision, convergent sequences of numbers, and some plots, and yet not crash.
+Test by running `testall` which currently tests Laplace quadratures on a torus, and should produce lots of error outputs close to machine precision, convergent sequences of numbers, and some plots, taking around 30-60 secs total.

 ### Directories